-- The absorbed curcuminoids from CGM was found to stay in the blood for a longer duration.
+- The absorbed curcuminoids from CGM was found to stay in the blood for a longer duration2.

 - Improved blood-brain-barrier permeability & brain bioavailability:

-- ‘CGM’ has reported to exhibit improved BBB permeability and tissue distribution of all the three free curcuminoids (curcumin, DMC and BDMC).
+- ‘CGM’ has reported to exhibit improved BBB permeability and tissue distribution of all the three free curcuminoids (curcumin, DMC and BDMC)2.

-- Only the free form of curcumin was reported to have significant lipophilicity and ability to interact with the lipid head groups and thiols in membranes to induce BBB permeability.
+- Only the free form of curcumin was reported to have significant lipophilicity and ability to interact with the lipid head groups and thiols in membranes to induce BBB permeability2.

 - Helps to reduce cardiovascular disease risk:

-- CGM is a safe antioxidant-rich natural formulation of curcumin, possessing potent anti-inflammatory effect and might have implications for strategies that aim to prevent and attenuate cardiovascular diseases, especially atherosclerosis.
+- CGM is a safe antioxidant-rich natural formulation of curcumin, possessing potent anti-inflammatory effect and might have implications for strategies that aim to prevent and attenuate cardiovascular diseases, especially atherosclerosis5.

 - Helps to maintain healthy aortic stiffness in obese people and reduce aortic stiffness and brachial pulse pressure:

-- A significant reduction in brachial PP, a surrogate marker for aortic stiffness, was observed in the curcumin group following12 weeks of curcumin treatment when compared to the placebo treatment.
+- A significant reduction in brachial PP, a surrogate marker for aortic stiffness, was observed in the curcumin group following12 weeks of curcumin treatment when compared to the placebo treatment2.